MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/azure-cli-commands.md

 This script demonstrates three operations:

 * Defining a pipeline using [YAML](../../yaml-schema.md) files
-* Creating a variable group with nonsecret variables and updating it to add a secret variable
+* Creating a variable group with nonsecret and secret variables for use in a pipeline
-* Using the nonsecret and secret variables from the variable group during a pipeline run
+* Running the pipeline using Azure CLI, which also opens a web page for monitoring the pipeline run

 [!INCLUDE [azure-cli-prepare-your-environment.md](../../includes/azure-cli-prepare-your-environment.md)]